Thanks to advances in veterinary care and nutrition, domestic cats are living longer than ever. But how do you know when is a cat considered a senior?

 The difference in lifespans comes down to health and safety.
 Outdoor cats are at greater risk of traumas such as car accidents or attacks from other animals.
 They are also more susceptible to life-threatening viruses like feline immunodeficiency virus (FIV) and feline leukemia.
 These viruses can be transmitted through contact with another outdoor cat.
 You may consider moving your outdoor cat inside to reduce these dangers.

-How to spot signs of aging in cats
+Signs of aging in cats

 All of these symptoms of aging are normal.
-However, as your cat gets older, keep a closer eye on her for major changes in appetite, bathroom habits or anything else that appears unusual.
+However, as your cat gets older, keep a closer eye on her for major changes in appetite, bathroom habits, or anything else that appears unusual.
 Any peculiarities with your senior cat should be examined by a veterinarian.

-Mature: 7-10 years: Your cat has probably slowed down a bit, likes to nap and responds to changes in her environment with eye rolls.
-Mature cats often begin to suffer health problems like kidney disease, arthritis and diabetes.
-Be sure to take your kitty to the vet for her twice-yearly wellness check ups.
+As your cat passes each stage of senior life, expect signs of aging to increase, and energy levels to decrease.
+How old is a 10-year-old cat in human years?
+At this point, your mature cat is approximately 56 years old.
+Your cat has probably slowed down a bit, likes to nap, and responds to changes in her environment with eye rolls (in a manner of speaking, of course!)
+Mature cats often begin to suffer health problems like kidney disease, arthritis, and diabetes.
+Be sure to take your kitty to the vet for her twice-yearly wellness checkups.

-Senior: 11-14 years: Your cat might be napping more, but don't worry too much — she's just older and needs to rest.
+At 11 to 14 years of age, your cat is considered a senior.
+In human years, she is 60 to 72 years old.
+Your cat might be napping more, but don't worry too much — she's just older and needs to rest.
 Senior cats often suffer hearing and vision loss, so be sure your vet performs a complete geriatric workup.

-The best food for senior cats.
+The best food for seniors

 Senior cats' dietary needs aren't wildly different from those of younger cats, but it's helpful to supplement their diets with vitamins and to provide them with increased hydration.
 Older cats also need fewer calories than younger cats.